 Nothing divides a dinner table faster than the bread basket.
 There’s the friend who dives right in, the one who picks out the smallest slice, and the one who wants it taken away, fast.
 And bread isn’t the only flashpoint.
 Pasta, fruit, cereal, you name it—everybody’s got a different take, but many of us are fuzzy on the facts.

-Case in point: When WW asked our Reader Panel if there was anything that they wanted to know about carbs, hundreds of you responded that same day.
-You’ve got quite a few questions!
+Got quite a few questions?
 Read on to clear up the carbs confusion and find out what’s really best for managing both your weight and your health.

 I know that bread and pasta are carbs—what else is?

 Carbohydrates come in the form of sugar, starch, or fiber.
 In addition to dinner rolls and rigatoni, carbs are in grains, fruits, vegetables, dairy products, and starches like beans and potatoes.
 Sugary treats and beverages like soda and juice also fall under the carbs umbrella.

 It sounds like the current trend boils down to just skipping carbs.
 Should I join the bandwagon?

 Not if you value your brain, muscles, and other vital organs.
 They rely on carbs.
 That’s because your digestive system breaks down carbs to form glucose, aka your body’s version of fuel.
 If you cut way back on your carbs intake, your tank starts running low and it’s possible that you’ll develop headaches, weakness, muscle cramps, and fatigue.
 Ugh, right?

 To avoid that run-down, draggy feeling and ensure that your body’s getting what it needs, the USDA Dietary Guidelines recommend getting about half to two thirds of your daily calories from carbohydrates.
 That said, certain types of carbs can help your body more than others.
 Which brings us to the next question ...